tubededentifrice/symlinkerr/README.md

 ## Run

-The default config -- `config_default.yml` -- is using those directories, you will need to change that to suit your own needs
+The default config -- `config_default.yml` -- is using those directories, you will need to change that to suit your own needs.
+Duplicate that file onto `config.yml` and make your changes.
 ```
 finder:
   directories: